 It has a total of four buttons if you count the connection-switching button.
 However, none of them can be customized to whatever command you want.
 The two main click buttons are very quiet.

 The scroll wheel of this wireless mouse has a very low profile.
 It has fairly soft increments and can't be unlocked for infinite scrolling.
+If you'd prefer a travel mouse that has a wheel with L/R tilt buttons, check out the Logitech M525.

 This mouse doesn't have any customization software.